AllyYL/casestudy/src/projects/digitaltemple.md

 We recreated lighting from the murals in 3D space—transforming visual cues into ambient effects that evoke the original atmosphere.

-By adding a hint of theatricality and narrative rhythm, we aimed to spark curiosity and **draw users into deeper engagement**, rather than overwhelm them at the start.
+By adding a hint of theatricality, we hoped to spark curiosity and **draw users into deeper engagement**.

 <img src="/assets/images/Academic3.png" alt="A before and after image showing how light beams drawn on the murals are brought to life by 3D">